saucelabs/elemental-next/frontend/tips/51-how-to-work-with-javascript-alerts/_java.md

----
-language: java
-level: 1
-hide_sidebar: true
-publish_date: 2015-11-10
-last_update:
-  date: 2023-04-03
----

-## A Solution

-Built into Selenium is the ability to switch to an alert window and either accept or dismiss it.
-This way your tests can continue unencumbered by dialog boxes that may feel just out of reach.

 ## Example

 Our example application is available [here](http://the-internet.herokuapp.com/javascript_alerts) on [the-internet](http://github.com/tourdedave/the-internet).
 It has various JavaScript Alerts available (e.g., an alert, a confirmation, and a prompt).
 Let's demonstrate testing a confirmation dialog (e.g., a prompt which asks the user to click `Ok` or `Cancel`).